Table of Contents

 - How do vendor payments work?

 - What are the prevalent issues in vendor payment?

 - How to streamline the process with automation?

 Needless to say, we have a long ride (or read) ahead of us.

 So, what is vendor payment?

-Vendors are the parties that contribute goods or services in a supply chain.
-Generally, these “sellers” supply the stock or inventory that is consumed by the end-user.
+Vendors are the parties that contribute goods or services to a supply chain.
+Generally, these “sellers” supply the stock or inventory that is consumed by the end user.